North Carolina Highway 192

-North Carolina Highway 192 (NC 192) is a proposed east–west primary state highway designation in the U.S. state of North Carolina.
-It will serve as the designation of an existing 2.6 mi segment of freeway between Interstate 40 (I-40) Winston-Salem and the Winston-Salem Northern Beltway near Union Cross, currently designated I-74 and formerly U.S. Route 311 (US 311).
-NC 192 will be designated when the final section of the Winston-Salem Northern Beltway opens sometime in 2026, at which point I-74 will be rerouted onto that road.
+North Carolina Highway 192 (NC 192) is an east–west primary state highway in the U.S. state of North Carolina.
+It serves as the designation of an existing 2.6 mi segment of freeway that was previously designated as I-74 and U.S. Route 311 (US 311).
+The stretch spans between Interstate 40 (I-40) in Winston-Salem and the Winston-Salem Northern Beltway in Union Cross.
+Signage for NC 192 was uncovered in early 2026, alongside I-74 signage along the open segment of the Winston-Salem Northern Beltway.
+The final section of the Winston-Salem Northern Beltway opened on September 19, 2026, at which point I-74 was rerouted completely onto the new beltway.

-The highway is completed but not yet signed.